dimis2/Dynamic-Evolution-of-Fermion-Parity-/README.md

 pfaffian_parity.py – Python script used to compute the Pfaffian and fermionic parity.

-experiment_results/ – Dataset containing parity outcomes for each flipped bond configuration.
+experiment results of A1_matrix.cpp.pdf – Dataset containing parity outcomes for each flipped bond configuration.

-visualization/ – Scripts for generating lattice plots and parity-flip maps.

-experiment_results_tables.tex – LaTeX tables summarizing all measured results.

 Paper.pdf – Research paper draft presenting the methodology and findings.